 Tyler joins Virtual Baseball bringing a wealth of playing experience.
 Tyler is a native of West Branch, Michigan and played his college ball at Oakland University (2013-2017).
 Tyler began his professional career in the USPBL (United Shore Professional Baseball League) in Utica (2017-2018) before being picked up by the Minnesota Twins in June of 2018.
 He then led the Elizabethton Twins in strikeouts and helped lead the Twins to the Appalachian Leagues Championship.
 Tyler is excited to train young pitchers with the knowledge he has gained from his collegiate and professional experiences!

 Jake joins Virtual Baseball bringing a wealth of playing and coaching experience.
 Jake was a Division 1 Lefty Pitcher at Oakland University.
 He currently holds the OU record for most career appearances out of the bullpen with 76.
 After college he began his coaching career as a pitching coach for Troy High as well as coaching multiple JTB travel teams.
-For the past 5 seasons he has coached at Clarkston High School.
-2019 will be year as the Head Coach at Clarkston!
+For the past 5 seasons he has coached at Clarkston High School and is currently the Head Coach!

 Michael Wiseman was a four-year baseball letterwinner (2008-11) at Wayne State University and a two-year team captain who ended his career as the WSU all-time leader in RBI (183), games (211), at bats (697) and fielding chances (1,334).
 Mike was a 2011 All-American and National Defensive Player of the Year after recording a 1.000 fielding percentage in 427 chances, while starting 47 games behind the plate.
 Wiseman is currently a minor league umpire in the International League (AAA).